-\paragraph{Chat and Instruction-following.} Our SSU-Wanda achieves the best performance on all chat and instruction-following benchmarks, exhibiting the smallest average relative performance drops from Source of just 5.9\% and 4.7\% for the 7B and 13B models, respectively.
+\paragraph{Chat and Instruction-following.} Our SSU-Wanda achieves the best performance on all chat and instruction-following benchmarks, exhibiting the smallest average relative performance drops from Source of 5.9\% (7B) and 4.7\% (13B).
 This result is particularly important as these tasks directly measure core instruct model capabilities, such as multi-step reasoning and following complex constraints.
 The performance of SSU-Wanda demonstrates its efficacy in retaining source knowledge and abilities.
 The architecture-based method, AdaLoRA, performs second best with average degradations of 9.0\% (7B) and 6.1\% (13B).
-This aligns with previous findings that LoRA-style adaptations tend to forget less.
-However, as we discuss later, they also learn less from target data~\citep{biderman2024lora,hui-etal-2025-hft}.
+This corroborates previous findings that LoRA-style adaptation tends to forget less.
+However, as we discuss later, it also learn less from target data~\citep{biderman2024lora,hui-etal-2025-hft}.

 In contrast, other methods exhibit more substantial performance drops.
 The state-of-the-art selective parameter update baselines lag considerably behind SSU-Wanda.
 For instance, the performance of HFT drops by 18.0\% (7B) and 15.1\% (13B), while the target-data-driven GMT degrades by 27.7\% (7B) and 26.3\% (13B).
 Notably, the static HFT method preserves source capabilities more effectively than the dynamic GMT method, supporting our main hypothesis that optimizing on signals from unstructured target data risks corrupting the foundational abilities of an instruct model (\S\ref{sec:introduction}).
 The risk of standard adaptation is starkly illustrated by the overall performance of full fine-tuning (FFT).
 FFT suffers a drastic average performance loss of 34.1\% (7B) and 32.3\% (13B).